 6. Where the City has an existing contract (including panels) in place, it must ensure that goods and services required are purchased under these contracts to the extent that the contract (including the scope) allows.
-Officers must refer to the City's Contracts Register in the first instance before seeking to obtain quotes and/or Tenders.
+Officers must refer to the City's Contracts Register in the first instance before seeking new quotations or Tenders.